Basic Iframe Integration Guide

 Unix timestamp of the event

-Events return the same mrn and accession_number from the HL7 integration.
+Events return the same mrn , accession_number and site_id from the HL7 integration.
 You do not need to track internal report IDs.

 Complete Integration Example